UAlbanyArchives/mailbagit/docs/installing_mailbagit/python.md

 ### Mailbagit GUI on Ubuntu

 The GUI dependency wxPython does not install well on some environments, including Ubuntu.
-If `pip install mailbag[gui]` fails, you may want to try a [specific version for your distro](https://extras.wxpython.org/wxPython4/extras/linux/gtk3/).
+If `pip install mailbagit[gui]` fails, you may want to try a [specific version for your distro](https://extras.wxpython.org/wxPython4/extras/linux/gtk3/).

 For example, on Ubuntu 20.04, this seems to work well.